DongyunLee/DongyunLee/README.md

-- 👋 Hi, I’m @DongyunLee, who also be called ch4o5
+- 👋 Hi, I’m @DongyunLee, who also be called ch4o5 and Doin and Singularity.
 - 👀 I’m interested in code and fantasy.
-  - [Nim](https://nim-lang.org) is a good program language
   - [Novoland](https://999999999.org.cn) is my codable fantasy.
-- 🌱 I’m currently learning Nim
+- My Stack will be PHP + Golang + Python + Rust + JavaScript + Flutter.
+- TDD is the greatest.
 - 📫 You can contact me with:
   - Email: li_dongyun@outlook.com
-  - QQ: 1150477170 (rarely use）
   - Blog: [https://ch4o5.me]()

 <!---